Las Incantadas

 Greece is seeking the return of the sculptures, although with little success.
 In 2015 faithful copies of the four pillars were produced and have been exhibited ever since in the archaeological museum of the city.
 When first displayed that year, it was the first time in over one hundred and fifty years that the city got to see the enchanted sculptures in some form again.

 Name

 It is unknown what name, if any, the colonnade was known by in antiquity.
 During the Ottoman Empire, the monument was known by several bynames among the multicultural city's inhabitants.
 In Greek, they were originally called Είδωλα ("idols") while in Judaeo-Spanish spoken by the Sephardic community, it was las Incantadas, meaning "the enchanted women", which also inspired the current Greek name, Μαγεμένες (Magemenes, "enchanted ones").
 Turkish inhabitants of the city dubbed it صورت ملك), while other names include portico of the idols, or Goetria (it is mentioned as Goetria the Incantada by Stuart and Revett in 1754).

-In modern times they are commonly referred to as the Caryatids of Salonica, and also Elgins of Thessaloniki based on their removal in 1864, similar to the sculptures of the Parthenon which were removed by Scottishman Thomas Bruce, 7th Earl of Elgin earlier the same century.
+In modern times they are commonly referred to as the Caryatids of Salonica, and also Elgins of Thessaloniki based on their removal in 1864, similar to the Elgin Marbles, sculptures of the Parthenon removed by Scottishman Thomas Bruce, 7th Earl of Elgin earlier the same century.